|Shikata Ga Nai|

 The photo montage below shows the outstanding cast who will play the various characters in Shikata Ga Nai (from left to right).
 Dann Seki plays the central character, 442 veteran Tatsuo “Tats” Kaneshiro.
 Denise-Aiko Chinen plays Tats’ daughter, Lynn Matsuda.
 Seth Okumura plays Lynn’s son and Tats’ grandson, Ryan Matsuda.
 Devon Nekoba plays Shawn Saiki, Ryan’s high school history teacher, beginning acting coach, and the eventual romantic interest of Lynn.
 Steven Dillard plays Lynn’s doctor, Neil Childress.
 Tat’s mysterious best friend, Seichi Mochizuki, will be played by Allan Okubo.
 Blake Kirkpatrick plays the Young German Man, the haunting vision of Tats.
 Titus Nakagawa plays a young Tats in what will be a pivotal flashback scene, which also includes Cory Nemoto, who plays the young Seichi.
 Lastly, Scott Alan Ward is featured as a waiter who has a personal connection to the 442 legacy, telling Lynn and Shawn how his uncle, a member of the Texas Lost Battalion, was rescued by the 442.

-Steven Dillard serves as Executive Producer.
-Writer Eric Nemoto will also direct and produce.
-Denny Hironaga, as director of photography, will be in charge of filming and editing the movie.
-Mark Ganialongo will serve as second camera.
-Mark J. Bush will handle all aspects of sound, during both production as well as when the movie is eventually edited by providing audio post production work.
-Christine Tsuzaki will head up the crowdfunding campaign.
-Allan Okubo assists with securing locations.
-Dann Seki will be the SAG-AFTRA liaison.
+As the project began, Steven Dillard would serve as Executive Producer.
+Writer Eric Nemoto was to direct and produce.
+Denny Hironaga, as director of photography, would be in charge of filming and editing the movie.
+Mark Ganialongo would serve on second camera, a role that would eventually include Steven Dillard.
+Mark J. Bush would handle all aspects of sound, during both production as well as when the movie would eventually be ready for audio post-production work.
+Christine Tsuzaki would serve as a PA as well as head up the crowdfunding campaign.
+Allan Okubo would assist with the securing of locations.
+Dann Seki would be the production’s SAG-AFTRA liaison.
 NOTE: Denny Hironaga served as director of photography for the preliminary production shoot held in August of 2021.
 A scene from one of the shoot days, detailing the forest flashback scene that reveals itself at the end of the movie, appears below.

 On Patrol, Young Tatsuo (Portrayed By Titus Nakagawa), And Young Seichi (Portrayed By Cory Nemoto), Encounter The Young German Soldier (Portrayed By Blake Kirkpatrick) – Filmed & Edited By Denny Hironaga